 - (1) The consolidated financial statements for the year ended November 30, 2006 have been restated.
-See note 20 to our audited consolidated financial statements for the years ended November 30, 2004, 2005 and 2006. - (2) Adjustments for the \$973.0 million dividend, consisting of \$325.0 million in cash, \$22.1 million in a demand note payable to Capital Group International (which was paid in full in cash on July 19, 2007) and \$625.9 million in a demand note held by Morgan Stanley, as if it had been paid on December 1, 2005. - (3) Adjustments for the sale by us of shares of class A common stock pursuant to this offering based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the range listed on the cover page of this prospectus, and the application of the estimated net proceeds from this offering to pay a portion of the demand note as if the initial public offering had occurred on December 1, 2005. - (4) Adjustments for the payment of the balance of the \$625.9 million demand note held by Morgan Stanley with the net proceeds from the \$425.0 million borrowing under a new credit facility we intend to enter into on the date of this prospectus together with our available cash as if the borrowing under the new credit facility and payment of the demand note had occurred on December 1, 2005.
-The interest expense related to the new credit facility is based on an assumed interest rate of 8.0%.
-A 0.125% increase (decrease) in the assumed interest rate would increase (decrease) the interest expense related to the new credit facility by approximately \$508,000. - (5) Income (loss) from discontinued operations relates to our interest in POSIT JV, a joint venture that was acquired with the purchase of Barra in 2004.
+See note 20 to our audited consolidated financial statements for the years ended November 30, 2004, 2005 and 2006. - (2) Adjustments for the \$973.0 million dividend, consisting of \$325.0 million in cash, \$22.1 million in a demand note payable to Capital Group International (which was paid in full in cash on July 19, 2007) and \$625.9 million in a demand note held by Morgan Stanley, as if it had been paid on December 1, 2005. - (3) Adjustments for the sale by us of shares of class A common stock pursuant to this offering based on an assumed initial public offering price of \$ per share, which is the midpoint of the range listed on the cover page of this prospectus, and the application of the estimated net proceeds from this offering to pay a portion of the demand note and any proceeds remaining from this offering after paying a portion of the demand note to cash and cash equivalents as if the initial public offering had occurred on December 1, 2005. - (4) Adjustments for the payment of the balance of the \$625.9 million demand note held by Morgan Stanley with the net proceeds from the borrowing under a new credit facility we intend to enter into simultaneously with the completion of this offering as if the borrowing under the new credit facility had occurred on December 1, 2005.
+The interest expense related to the new credit facility is based on an assumed interest rate of LIBOR + % and an assumed LIBOR rate of %.
+A 0.125% increase (decrease) in the assumed interest rate of LIBOR + % would increase (decrease) the interest expense related to the new credit facility by approximately \$. - (5) Income (loss) from discontinued operations relates to our interest in POSIT JV, a joint venture that was acquired with the purchase of Barra in 2004.
 On February 1, 2005, we sold our interest in POSIT JV to our joint venture partner ITG for \$90 million.
 We recorded a pre-tax gain of \$6.8 million at the time of sale.
 As part of the sale agreement, we were entitled to additional royalties for a period of 10 years subsequent to the sale pursuant to an earn-out arrangement, based on fees earned by ITG related to the POSIT system.
-In September 2006, ITG exercised its option to accelerate the earnout period by making a lump sum payment to us of \$11.7 million.
-We will receive no further payments pursuant to the earn-out arrangement. - (6) On October 24, 2007, subject to completion of this offering, our Board of Directors approved the Amended and Restated Certificate of Incorporation, which included: (i) authority to issue 850,000,000 shares of stock, consisting of 500,000,000 shares of class A common stock, par value \$0.01 per share, 250,000,000 shares of class B common stock, par value \$0.01 per share, and 100,000,000 shares of preferred stock, par value \$0.01 per share; and (ii) a reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
-All per-share computations included in the accompanying financial statements have been restated to reflect the reclassification.
+In September 2006, ITG exercised its option to accelerate the earn-out period by making a lump sum payment to us of \$11.7 million.
+We will receive no further payments pursuant to the earn-out arrangement.